SAP-samples/event-driven-integrations-codejam/exercises/11-aem-cloud-integration-adapter/README.md

 As stated at the beginning, the integration flow is very simple, it consumes the purchased tickets events from the queue in AEM, enriches the message and publishes it to a topic.

+> [!TIP]
-🧭 Take some time to explore the integration flow itself...Some ideas:
+> 🧭 Take some time to explore the integration flow itself...Some ideas:

-- Check the tabs and configuration options available in the sender adapter (Connection, Processing).
+> - Check the tabs and configuration options available in the sender adapter (Connection, Processing).
-- Check the tabs and configuration options available in the sender adapter (Connection, Processing, Message properties).
+> - Check the tabs and configuration options available in the sender adapter (Connection, Processing, Message properties).
-- What are we doing in the Groovy script that's enriching the message?
+> - What are we doing in the Groovy script that's enriching the message?
-- Which is the Transport Protocol used by the adapters?
+> - Which is the Transport Protocol used by the adapters?
-- Which is the Message Protocol used by the adapters?
+> - Which is the Message Protocol used by the adapters?

 Now that you are familiar with the integration flow, let's configure it.